swinburne-sensing/pylinkam/README.md

 ```

 *This activity received funding from [ARENA](https://arena.gov.au) as part of ARENA’s Research and Development Program – Renewable Hydrogen for Export (Contract No. 2018/RND012).
 The views expressed herein are not necessarily the views of the Australian Government, and the Australian Government does not accept responsibility for any information or advice contained herein.*

+## Disclaimer
+This library is not an official product or service of Linkam Scientific Instruments Ltd. This library is not endorsed, sponsored, or supported by Linkam Scientific Instruments Ltd. The name Linkam as well as related names, marks, emblems, and images are registered trademarks of their respective owners.